 The purpose of this capstone project was to evaluate the efficacy of a neural net-based approach to high-frequency trading in the cryptocurrency market.
 The test case considers the Deribit perpetual futures contract limit order book.
 Fifty signals were taken as predictors to a binary outcome.
-The final model is a Long Short Term Memory (“LSTM”) that achieved an accuracy rate in excess of 75.
+The final model is a Long Short Term Memory (“LSTM”) that achieved an accuracy rate of over 74.

 Trading models must be dynamic and flexible to be successful.
-Models may rely upon a multitude of variables both fundamental and technical.
-In either case, it is well established that an information lag is apparent to either typeof predictor – one need only consider the frequent revisions to past-performance indicators to substantiate this claim.
-It is therefore also obvious that any trading model worth its salt relies upon time-series data and so is rife the spectre of autoregression.
-Now, the choice of predictors whether fundamental or technical comes to the play.
-We assert that while the technical signal will exhibit greater noise than their fundamental counterpart, the underlying predicate to such noise in the form of market activity is of more predictive import.
+Models may rely upon a multitude of variables, both fundamental and technical.
+In either case, it is well established that an information lag is apparent to either type of predictor – one need only consider the frequent revisions to past-performance indicators to substantiate this claim.
+It is therefore also apparent that any trading model worth its salt relies upon time-series data, and so is rife the specter of autoregression.
+Now, the choice of predictors, whether fundamental or technical, comes to the play.
+We assert that while the technical signal exhibits higher noise than their fundamental counterpart, the underlying predicate to such noise in the form of market activity is of more predictive import.
 This greater fluidity and exogenous/own time-constraints lead us to base our model on technical indicators alone.

 The raw form data is, however, inconsistent in time; there are random intervals between observations.
-In order to structure the data that it might be suitable for analysis, a timestamp engineering mechanism was employed whereby data was called in 20-millisecond steps where available and where not was imputed as the last known value.
+To structure the data that it might be suitable for analysis, a timestamp engineering mechanism was employed whereby data is taken 20-millisecond steps where available and otherwise imputed based on the last value.
 Subsequently, yield a generator to feed the neural network, aggregate the data over one-minute intervals averaging, summing, or otherwise imputing the data as necessary.

-The raw form data is inconsistent in time and comes in random time random intervals ranging from 0 to 500 milliseconds between observations.
-To create consistent data, we try two different approaches.
+The raw form data is inconsistent in time and comes in random intervals ranging from 0 to 500 milliseconds between observations.
+To create consistent data, we tried two different approaches.

 Approach 1: 20 Milliseconds Systematically Time Sampling

-The first approach we did was sample data every 20 milliseconds and the data points closest to the 20 milliseconds get recorded in.
-If not a single data point is found within this time-frame, we copy the last known row of data and repeat it.
-For our final step, we measure the price difference between the two time-frames.
-To recap, we use the previous data from the previous timestamp as our X, and we are predicting the price difference from 20 ms later or the current timestamp and that's our Y. The data came in the form of a generator that can be directly fed into Keras's Neural Network framework.
+Our first approach was to sample data every 20 milliseconds, and record in the closest data points.
+If not a single data point is found within this time-frame, we would copy the last known row of data and repeat it.
+For our final step, we measured the price difference between the two time-frames, thus creating our Y variable.
+The data came in the form of a generator that can be directly fed into Keras's Neural Network framework.

 Approach 2: 1 Minute Time Aggregation

-The next iteration of our project, we decided to aggregate the data over one minute and depending on the type of columns, we would either average or sum the data as the signal calculation demands.
-However, this time, since our data-set size has been reduced from a few million rows for one month of data to around 22000 data points, we decided to save the resulting data-set into a CVS file for convenience and general testing purposes.
-Also, we change our Y from regression to a classification problem; instead of trying to predict the quantity of change, we are just trying to predict the direction of bitcoin.
+In the next iteration of our project, we decided to aggregate the data over one minute and would either average or sum the data as the signal calculation demands, depending on the feature type.
+However, this time, since our data-set size has been reduced from a few million rows for one month of data to around 22000, we decided to save the resulting data-set into a CVS file for convenience and general testing purposes.
+Also, we change our Y from regression to a classification problem; instead of trying to predict the quantity of change, we are just trying to predict the direction of bitcoin price action.

 Here are some of the signal we use for our program: